jacobmorrier/fast-er/docs/source/comparison.rst

 Utility Functions
 -----------------

 These functions are used internally by the ``Comparison`` class.
-You can leverage them to build your own record linkage pipelines.
+You can use them to build your own record linkage pipelines.

 .. currentmodule:: faster.comparison
 .. autofunction:: jaro_winkler_gpu